Burbuja.info - Foro de economía > Foros > Burbuja Inmobiliaria > Waldman: pros y contras de salir del euro

 Suppose that it will be possible for a drop-out to run a fiscal deficit, but as Winecoff predicts, a sharp shift to international balance proves inescapable.
 Winecoff is absolutely right to point out that

 small open economies… are heavily reliant on imports to maintain standards of living… If the post-euro currencies drop 50% in those countries (as Iceland’s did…), then those imports become 100% more expensive.
-That’s a big price increase… [S]uch a large adjustment will take time and cause pain.
+That’s a big price increase… uch a large adjustment will take time and cause pain.
 These are not large, diversified economies

 Undoubtedly, ending an era of persistent current account deficits will prove painful to consumers accustomed to cheap imports.
 However, that is not ultimately an incremental cost of leaving the Euro.
 After all, the purpose of staying and suffering austerity would be to pay down indebtedness, which is more costly than a shift to balance.
 Contrite borrowers have to pay interest on past debt and run (primary) surpluses.
 Deadbeats just need to pay for what they buy now.
 Quantities matter.
 Staying within the Eurozone offers the palliative of stretching the pain out over time, but increases the ultimate burden of the adjustment.
 Exiting front-loads costs, but reduces their size, as much of the work is done by the act of default.
 Undoubtedly, jilted creditors would punish “Euro deadbeats”, and exact non-financial costs, so the benefits of debt write-offs would be counterbalanced, at least in part, by new costs.
 There’d have to be some cost-benefit analysis.
 But the options are not, as Winecoff suggests, a zero-sum shift in how countries take their lumps.
 Countries may find they have a lot fewer lumps to take if they repudiate their debt than if they don’t.